-After an hour of circling the light finally went off and the plane made its final approach.
+After an hour of circling, the light finally went off and the plane made its final approach.
 But it was too late – one by one, the engines ‘flamed out’.
 UAL 173 had run out of fuel.

 The problem for the 66 million passengers trapped on this progressively bumpy flight is simple.
-If no deal is made – we plunge from the sky.
+If a ‘no deal’ is made, we plunge from the sky.

-Today, she is in Belfast meeting the DUP, who remain implacably opposed to the current backstop agreement and Sinn Fein who are equally insistent it stays.
-Tomorrow the PM goes to Brussels to seek changes on her deal – changes the EU 27 have already ruled out.
+Today, she is in Belfast meeting the DUP, which remains implacably opposed to the current backstop agreement, and Sinn Fein, which is equally insistent that it stays.
+Tomorrow, the Prime Minister goes to Brussels to seek changes on her deal – changes which the EU 27 have already ruled out.

-When UAL 173’s Black box recordings were examined, they showed the co-pilot repeatedly warning about the low reserves – but cautiously.
-Instead of yelling: “We are running out of fuel and need to land!”
-The First Officer gently updated the Flight Engineer, hoping that the Captain would overhear.
+When UAL 173’s black box recordings were examined, they showed the co-pilot repeatedly warning about the low reserves – but cautiously.
+Instead of yelling: “We are running out of fuel and need to land!” the First Officer gently updated the Flight Engineer, hoping that the Captain would overhear.
 He didn’t.

-The first concern of government, like that of any aircrew, should be to serve the interests of the people entrusted to them.
+The first concern of government, like any aircrew, should be to serve the interests of the people entrusted to them.
 It is beholden upon those on the flight deck to bring us safely

-To manage that, it needs MPs of all persuasions to put party loyalty to one side and speak up for it and that’s not happening.
-The passengers on board Flight Brexit to Sunny Uplands might well have signed on for the trip but they didn’t do so expecting to end the journey crashing into a forest.
+To manage that, it requires MPs of all persuasions to put party loyalty to one side and speak up for it and that’s not happening.
+The passengers on board Flight Brexit to Sunny Uplands might well have signed on for the trip, but they didn’t do so expecting to end the journey crashing into a forest.

 The first concern of government, like that of any aircrew, should be to serve the interests of the people entrusted to them.
 It is beholden upon those on the flight deck to bring us safely in to land.

 Things didn’t end well for Captain McBroom.
 He survived the crash landing but 10 passengers and members of the crew did not.
-He was fired by UAL and lived out the rest of his days, wracked with guilt – regretting that he hadn’t taken the right action.
+He was fired by UAL and lived out the rest of his days wracked with guilt – regretting that he hadn’t taken the right action.
 Theresa May take note.